darkdevil5843/Web-Development-tasks/README.md

 # Web-Development-tasks By Joydev Gorai

-Hi , I am Joydev , i had developed this form for my assigned task....
+Hi , I am Joydev , i had developed this form & table for my assigned task....

 i had used html ,css for designing the form and for validate i used javascript;